 3. Choose one that contains 2,000 micrograms and take it once a week.

-Supplements are available as tablets, sublingual sprays, and injections; any of the three works for you.
+Supplements are available in tablets, sublingual sprays, and injections; Any of the three works for you.

 If you use them orally, let them dissolve in your mouth so you can absorb them better.

 It is also important that you store your supplement in a cool, dry and dark place, because this vitamin is sensitive to light and humidity and can lose its properties.

 And please don't overdo it!
 Vitamin B12 is an essential vegan supplement, but it will not help you if you take more than necessary.

 In fact, excess can poison you and in some people causes acne, blurred vision or palpitations.